-The city of New Orleans turned 300 this year, which means centuries of recipes help make the Crescent City the great food city many of us know and love.
+The city of New Orleans celebrated it’s 300th year in 2018 which means centuries of recipes help make the Crescent City the great food city many of us know and love.

 And who wouldn’t want to taste a bite of history while traveling solo?
 The three oldest restaurants in New Orleans all happen to be located in the historic French Quarter neighborhood.
 Get to know them all here: